Introduction to the Reading of Hegel

 Introduction to the Reading of Hegel: Lectures on the Phenomenology of Spirit (Introduction à la Lecture de Hegel) is a 1947 book about Georg Wilhelm Friedrich Hegel by the philosopher Alexandre Kojève, in which the author combines the labor philosophy of Karl Marx with the Being-Toward-Death of Martin Heidegger.
-Kojève develops many themes that would be fundamental to existentialism and French theory such as the end of history and the Master-Slave Dialectic.
+Kojève develops many themes that would be fundamental to existentialism and French theory such as the end of history and the Master-Slave dialectic.

 Summary

 Kojève argues that Hegel's System needs to be seen as circular and returning to itself.
+This implies that Hegel's philosophical framework creates a continuous loop of development and self-reflection.